harbur/docker-workshop/README.md

 ```

 * **-d**: Bind mount a volume (e.g., from the host: -v /host:/container, from docker: -v /container)
 * The volume is **linked** inside the container.
-Any changes are visible directly on the container.
+Any external changes are visible directly inside the container.
 * This example breaks the immutability of the container, good for debuging, not recommended for production (Volumes should be used for data, not code)

 ### IMAGES - Show Images